The SearchSystems.net Guide to Finding People

 No country does a better job of providing easy and inexpensive access to public record information than the United States.
 The amount of online information available is dizzying.
 And no web site has done a better job of finding and organizing access to these databases than SearchSystems.net.

-We’ve been searching for and building our directory of public record databases since 1996, so feel free to use them to aid you in your search.
-Membership is just $29.95 per year.
+Weve been searching for and building our directory of public record databases since 1996, so feel free to use them to aid you in your search.

 Where to start?
 Here are some suggestions:

 The most useful government-held data about citizens is kept at the county level.
-To find what public record databases are available in your county, go here: http://www.searchsystems.net/list.php?nid=11 and go to the state and then county you’d like to search.
+To find what public record databases are available in your county, go here and click on your state, then click on your county.

 1) Property Records